 What is a Sportive?

-Cyclosportives – commonly referred to as Sportives have become a firm fixture on the worldwide cycling calendar in recent years, offering both seasoned racers and newcomers to the sport a challenge that can be as gruelling or straighforward as they wish.
+Cyclosportives – commonly referred to as Sportives have become a firm fixture on the worldwide cycling calendar in recent years, offering both seasoned racers and newcomers to the sport a challenge that can be as gruelling or straight forward as they wish.

 A cyclosportive, is a short to long distance, organised, mass-participation cycling event, typically held annually.
 The Italian term Gran Fondo is commonly used for these events in the United States, Australia and some other English-speaking countries.